ingewortel/artistoo-supplements/code/README.md

 (Note that while no software installation is required for browser simulations, the console simulations rely on nodejs and require users to install node and its packages).

-For Morpheus simulations, model files are provided in xml format.
-Open Morpheus (v2.1.0) and click ”open” to select the correct xml file; then click ”start”.
-Users may have to install gnuplot manually to get Morpheus to work.
+For Morpheus simulations, model files are included in the Morpheus program.
+Open Morpheus (v2.1.0) and select the correct xml file under "Examples" (as listed under Materials and Methods); then click ”start”.
+To alter parameter values in the xml file, right click the file in the menu on the left and choose "show XML".
+Copy the code to a local file, make your changes, and load your updated file by clicking "open".
+Note that users may have to install gnuplot manually to get Morpheus to work.

 A list of provided code follows below.